Jbleezy/BO2-Reimagined/README.md

 * Der Wunderfizz: moves to new location instantly
 * Der Wunderfizz: can no longer be activated while orb is moving down
 * Der Wunderfizz: can be activated while the previous activator is drinking the perk
-* Der Wunderfizz: no longer takes an additional 0.5 seconds to be given the perk
+* Der Wunderfizz: obtaining the perk no longer takes an additional 0.5 seconds
-* Der Wunderfizz: machines initially start with the top part open
+* Der Wunderfizz: fixed top part of inactive machines not being open initially
 * Der Wunderfizz: fixed sound and fx not playing if activated immediately after becoming activatable
 * Rituals of the Ancients: spend points challenge reward changed from Double Tap perk to a random perk that the player does not have (perk does not change if reward is reopened)
+* Rituals of the Ancients: fixed reward chests glowing initially
-* Rituals of the Ancients: fixed not being able to pick up One Inch Punch from reward chest after disconnecting and reconnecting to a match
+* Rituals of the Ancients: fixed not being able to pick up One Inch Punch from reward chests after disconnecting and reconnecting to a match
 * Soul boxes: decreased number of souls to close from 30 to 20
 * Dig spots: decreased number of digs to obtain golden shovel from 30 to 20
 * Dig spots: changed number of digs to obtain golden helmet to 40 (normally 5% chance to obtain after obtaining golden shovel)